pravinyo/website/_posts/2026-09-07-prompting-code-review.md

 ### Template B — the Full REASONS Canvas (larger features)

-For anything bigger — multiple entities, a real design trade-off, something a compliance review might ask about later — reuse the REASONS Canvas from Module 1's SPDD post directly, rather than inventing a new structure.
-The Canvas is still produced by an **Analyst persona**, reviewed and committed by you, and only then handed to an **Architect persona** — never merge those two steps into one prompt, for the same reason Module 1 warned against merging the QA and Architect personas: a single session optimises the spec to be easy for itself to implement, not to be correct.
+For anything bigger — multiple entities, a real design trade-off, something a compliance review might ask about later — reuse the REASONS Canvas from [Agentic SPDD](/posts/agentic-spdd-multi-agent/) directly, rather than inventing a new structure.
+The Canvas is still produced by an **Analyst persona**, reviewed and committed by you, and only then handed to an **Architect persona** — never merge those two steps into one prompt, for the same reason [Agentic TDD](/posts/agentic-tdd-zero-code/) warned against merging the QA and Architect personas: a single session optimises the spec to be easy for itself to implement, not to be correct.

 **Step 1 — the Analyst prompt (blank, plain text):**